Shuffle/shuffle-docs/docs/configuration.md

 docker-compose pull
 docker-compose up -d
 ```
+**Please note:**
+We will no longer provide support for older versions after this date.
+To ensure uninterrupted access and the best possible experience, please upgrade to **Shuffle v2.1.1 before January 31, 2026**.

+Versions v2.1.1+ include strict, enforced limitations.
+We are now actively enforcing the differences between the [Open Source (OSS) and Enterprise editions](https://shuffler.io/articles/Open_Source_vs_Enterprise), differences that have always existed but were not previously enforced.

 **PS: This will NOT update your apps, meaning they may be outdated.
 To update your apps, go to /apps and click both buttons in the top right corner (reload apps locally & Download from Github)**